ogoudey/Battlebot/README.md

 ![Title](image.png)

 ### Printing
-Print all of the (about 20 parts).
+Print all of the (about 20) structural pieces.

 ### Hardware
 No complete list of specific hardware here.
 But they must be ordered.
+Includes an H-bridge, Arduino Nano, motors, wheels, etc. Inquire for recommendations.

 ### Assembly
 Here a rough diagram suggesting one general way to assemble the parts.
 Most required screws are the same type.